navya26s/UNIT-2-/README.md

 # Adding an 'A' to STEM
->  " I have no hesitation in saying we need to add the letter ‘A’…an education devoid of arts… is an empty, half-brain kind of education."
-Quote by Howard Gardner, an education professor at Harvard University
+>  " I have no hesitation in saying we need to add the letter ‘A’…an education devoid of arts… is an empty, half-brain kind of education." by Howard Gardner, an education professor at Harvard University

 STEM stands for science, technology, engineering, and mathematics.